Healthcare Staff Duress Systems Save Lives, Help Solve Staff & Liability Issues

 The Joint Commission “Estimates the costs associated with non-fatal workplace violence in health care settings range from $109,000 per year for treatment and indemnity among injured nurses to over $330,000 per year in a single hospital system.”

-Costs as high as these far outweigh the cost to install an industry-leading staff duress system like Help Alert.
+Costs as high as these far outweigh the cost of installing an industry-leading staff duress system like Help Alert.

 RTLS Staff Duress Systems